qkeb700/qkeb700.github.io/essays/skills-and-experiences-in-software-engineering.md

 ---
 layout: essay
 type: essay
-title: The difficult things will always be difficult
+title: Interesting, skills and experiences in software engineering
 # All dates must be YYYY-MM-DD format!
-date: 2016-02-06
+date: 2017-01-17
 labels:
   - Engineering
+  - Learning
 ---

 ## What makes software engineering interesting
 Software Engineering is a lot of fun.
 What I find interesting in Software Engineering is that being software engineer makes me think creatively and develop myself at the same time.
 I used to get frustrated when I get stuck in coding programs that I wanted to create.